 Building A Snow Man.

 Building a snowman is, of course, the most popular thing to do during winter, so many people do it.
-Instead of building a snowman why not making it look like a certain animal by using tree branches and leave.
+Instead of building a snowman why not make it look like a certain animal by using tree branches and leaves.

 Or maybe an Alien.
 Be creative and let your toddler be creative.
 Search for ideas on the internet.